-The site is filled up with math games, logic puzzles and a variety of problem-solving activities.
+The site is filled with math games, logic puzzles, and a variety of problem-solving activities.

-Since the start, back in 2002 by Colleen King, it has helped millions of students eliminate math stress and develop the confidence needed to be successful in a fun and engaging way!
+Since their start, back in 2002 by Colleen King, it has helped millions of students eliminate math stress and develop the confidence needed to be successful; in a fun and engaging way!

-We are very excited to review and provide you with a resource to understand how to efficiently navigate Math Playground so your student can witness the benefits that Math Playground has to offer.
+We are very excited to review this site and provide you with a resource to understand how to efficiently navigate Math Playground, so your student can witness the benefits Math Playground has to offer.

 Math Playground Games Summary

-Math Playground was designed for both teachers and their classrooms or individual students in K- 6th grade.
+Math Playground was designed for teachers, classrooms, and individual students in K- 6th grade.

-All games are FREE, but if you are a teacher and want to remove the ads for your classroom, you can pay a small monthly fee of only $14.99/month billed annually or $19.99 per month charged monthly.
-This includes access for up to 30 different students.
+All games are FREE, but if you are a teacher and want to remove the ads for your classroom, you can pay a small monthly fee of $14.99/month billed annually, or $19.99 per month charged monthly.
+This includes access for up to 30 different students!

-If you are interested, you can learn more here!
+If you are interested in a premium account, you can learn more here!

-Every game has been created by a credential teacher and is based on common core math standards.
+Every game has been created by a credentialed teacher, and is based on common core math standards.